matter-labs/era-contracts/docs/chain_management/admin_role.md

 The general guideline is that an admin of a ZK chain should be _at least_ a well-distributed multisig.
 Having it as an EOA is definitely a bad idea since having this address stolen can lead to [chain being permanently frozen](#setting-da-layer).

-Additional measures may be taken [to self-restrict](#proposed-modular-chainadmin-implementation) the ChainAdmin to ensure that some operations can be only done in safe fasion.
+Additional measures may be taken [to self-restrict](#proposed-modular-chainadmin-implementation) the ChainAdmin to ensure that some operations can be only done in safe fashion.

 Generally all the functionality of chain admin should be treated with maximal security and caution, and having hotkey separate roles in rare circuimstances, e.g. to call `setTokenMultiplier` in case of an ERC-20 based chain.